simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-The command is then dispatched to the InventoryItemCommandHandlers class<cite>[^1]<cite>.
+The command is then dispatched to the *InventoryItemCommandHandlers* class<cite>[^1]<cite>.
-In the InventoryItemCommandHandlers class the command is handled and the state of the application is changed when the command is valid and the
+In the *InventoryItemCommandHandlers* class, the command is processed and the state of the application is changed if the command is valid and the
-state of the aggregate is consistent otherwise the command is rejected.
-The handling of a command generally follows the pattern:
+state of the aggregate is consistent.
+Otherwise, the command is rejected.
+Processing a command generally follows this pattern:

-1. Load the aggregate from the database via the aggregate repository
+1. Load the aggregate from the database through the aggregate repository
 2. Call the domain method on the aggregate root
-3. Save the events to the event store
+3. Store the events in the event store
 4. Publish the events to the event bus

-We can find the described pattern in the InventoryItemCommandHandlers class in the handle method for the ChangeInventoryItemName command as shown in the following code snippet.
+We find the described pattern in the *InventoryItemCommandHandlers* class in the handle method for the *ChangeInventoryItemName* command, as shown in the following code snippet.

 ```kotlin
 @Component